chardwalag/car-bump-animation/README.md

 # car-bump-animation
-Demo app showcasing the internet browser as the game platform using PixiJS, React/NodeJS and MUI
+Demo app showcasing the internet browser as the game platform using PixiJS and React/NodeJS (not tested for mobile)

 Sample output video is found at /doc